Cristian Milla

-Cristian Humberto Milla ([ˈkɾistjan umˈbeɾto ˈmiʎa], born 9 June 1984) is an Argentine footballer that currently plays for Club Atlético Fénix as striker.
+Cristian Humberto Milla ([ˈkɾistjan umˈbeɾto ˈmiʎa], born 9 June 1984) is an Argentine former footballer who played as a striker.

 Club career

 Milla began his career in the youth system of Chacarita Juniors.
 After a loan spell with Almagro he joined Universidad de Chile in July 2008.

 In 2009 Chacarita Juniors were promoted to the Primera División and Milla was loaned back to the club by Universidad de Chile.
 In 2010, he returned to Universidad de Chile, and later in August he was released from the Chilean team after reaching an agreement with the club.

+He announced his retirement in February 2022 after playing for Sportivo Italiano in the Argentine Primera C.